GrinonBarrett/Taksidos/Core Rules/Creatures/Taraskar.md

  • Slam: The taraskar may use any part of its body to strike a foe within 2 yards.
 This is a melee bare attack.

  • Bite: The taraskar may perform a single bite against a foe within 1 yard.
 This is a melee bite attack.
+If it is a critical hit, it also inflicts a toxic attack.

  • Claw: The taraskar may perform use one of its claws to slash a foe within 1.5 yards.
 This is a melee cutting attack.